Luis Robert Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the 10th-ranked team ERA among all MLB pitching staffs (3.96).
+- The Mariners have a 3.94 team ERA that ranks 10th among all MLB pitching staffs.

-- The Mariners surrender the first-fewest home runs in baseball (65 total, one per game).
+- The Mariners allow the first-fewest home runs in baseball (66 total, one per game).

-- Gilbert (4-4) takes the mound for the Mariners in his 14th start of the season.
-He's put together a 4.38 ERA in 74 2/3 innings pitched, with 81 strikeouts.
+- Miller gets the start for the Mariners, his ninth of the season.
+He is 4-3 with a 4.06 ERA and 39 strikeouts in 44 1/3 innings pitched.

-- The righty last pitched on Sunday against the Los Angeles Angels, when he threw three innings, allowing six earned runs while giving up eight hits.
+- His last time out was on Tuesday against the Miami Marlins, when the righty went six innings, surrendering one earned run while allowing just one hit.

+- The 24-year-old has an ERA of 4.06, with 7.9 strikeouts per nine innings, in eight games this season.
+Opponents are batting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.